Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Can these scones be made dairy free?

-I haven’t tested this recipe, but because I have made my blueberry scones with both vegan butter and dairy free milk successfully, I am confident they will work here as well.
+I haven’t tested this recipe, but because I have made my blueberry scones with both dairy free baking sticks and plant-based milk successfully, I am confident they will work here as well.
 Just keep in mind that DF baking sticks have a higher water content, which makes them more difficult to grate.
 You won’t quite achieve comparable layers nor the same level of browning, but they will still be delicious!

 1. This scone recipe relies on less sugar than most sweet scone recipes.